wavesplatform/docs.wavesplatform/docs/en/ride/readme.md

 ## IDE

-Use [Waves IDE](/en/building-apps/smart-contracts/tools/waves-ide) or Visual Studio Code with the [RIDE extension](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride) for writing scripts.
+Use [Waves IDE](/en/building-apps/smart-contracts/tools/waves-ide) or Visual Studio Code with the [Ride extension](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride) for writing scripts.

 ## The history of creation

-RIDE was created in 2018.
+Ride was created in 2018.
 The [white paper](https://wavesplatform.com/files/docs/white_paper_waves_smart_contracts.pdf) of the language was published at that time also.